FabrizioBrancati/BFKit/README.md

 ===============

 BFKit is a collection of useful classes to **develop Apps faster**.
 For example you can use every iOS font with just an enum!

-To better use of the framework I recommend you to use [FuzzyAutocomplete](https://github.com/FuzzyAutocomplete/FuzzyAutocompletePlugin) Xcode plugin to better find functions while coding.

 It also adds some useful method to some classes like:

 ### BFKit: